smlucas2/guitar-tab-scraper/python/Tab_Scraper/README.md

 ## Features
 - Scrapes guitar tabs from Ultimate Guitar
 - Implements respectful scraping practices with random delays
-- Allows user to specify the number of pages to scrape
+- Allows user to specify the number of pages to scrape with offset

 ## Installation
 1. Clone this repository: